StanleyQiang/StanleyQiang/README.md

 - ⚡ Fun fact:
   If you're a professional, why don't you have working histories with repositories?
   I have a very shy personality.
 But I can show my histories that I have worked ago in several companies.

-- My clients say:
+My clients say:
- Juan Camilo Sanabria   27 days ago
+ - Juan Camilo Sanabria   27 days ago
  "Stan is an excellent programmer, very creative and disciplined.
 It's also evident that he knows a lot and makes changes tremendously quickly.
-He strives to deliver things well." matheus franquini   2 months ago
+He strives to deliver things well."
+ - Matheus franquini   2 months ago
  "Foi apresentado a situação e resolvido com sucesso."
- Glauber   4 months ago
+ - Glauber   4 months ago
  "O projeto foi feito em prazo menor que o acordado e com qualidade muito boa."
- Eduardo Fagundes Moser da Silva   10 months ago
+ - Eduardo Fagundes Moser da Silva   10 months ago
  "He is a good worker, finished the work and did new adjust to better delivery."
- Yuri Matelli Calazans Luz   11 months ago
+ - Yuri Matelli Calazans Luz   11 months ago
  "Stanley has very good knowledge and was quick with the delivery.
 He was also very good at communicating and understanding about our needs."
- Jenny Ruiz   11 months ago
+ - Jenny Ruiz   11 months ago
  "Stanley understood and satisfactorily resolved my request.
 In the time that I needed.
 It has been a pleasure working with him."
- Montse   11 months ago
+ - Montse   11 months ago
  "Stanley is very professional, caring and patient."
- DAVID rebolledo gonzalez   11 months ago
+ - DAVID rebolledo gonzalez   11 months ago
  "We have worked with him again, another successful project.
 He has done a very good job and very fast.
 We recommend him 100%."
- Oscar Emmanuel Requiz Vargas   11 months ago
- "Stanley is a pro!"
+ - Oscar Emmanuel Requiz Vargas   11 months ago "Stanley is a pro!"
- DAVID rebolledo gonzalez   Last year
+ - DAVID rebolledo gonzalez   Last year
  "A good professional.
 He has done a very complicated job in a short time and has fulfilled everything we asked him to do.